maxcohen31/Scrapy-Tor/README.md

 **Privoxy**: Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.
 Privoxy has a flexible configuration and can be customized to suit individual needs and tastes.
 It has application for both stand-alone systems and multi-user networks.

+## Port
+● `9051` :  If ControlPort is set ( with this port, in torrc file), Tor will accept connections on this port and allow those connections to control the Tor process using the Tor Control Protocol.
+Unless you also specify one or more of HashedControlPassword or CookieAuthentication, setting this option will cause Tor to allow any process on the local host to control it.
+This option is required for many Tor controllers; most use the value of 9051.

 ## Setup a virtual enviroment
 ```bash